-At present (spring 2017) more municipalities are separating food from households than before.
-The amount of organic waste from households rose from 26.000 ton to 38.000 ton (2012 to 2014).
-That is still less than 10 % of the potential.
-Organic waste from the service sector rose from 45.000 ton to 63.000 ton (2012 to 2014).
-There was a fall in industrial organic waste from 228.000 ton to 191.000 ton (2012-2014) but that is due to a change from fresh weight to dry matter counting.
+At present (Autumn 2020) more municipalities are separating food from households than before.
+The amount of organic waste from households rose from 26.000 ton to 95.200 ton (2012 to 2018).
+That is still less than 20% of the potential.
+Organic waste from industry (primarily food production) rose from 92.000 ton to 158.000 ton (2016 to 2018).
+Organic waste from trade (supermarkets etc.) rose from 46.000 ton to 151.000 ton (2016-2018).

 The major concern at present is investments in technology.
 Municipalities have either to tender out the waste treatment and collection or to tender out the building of waste treatment plants and collection equipment.
-Many municipalities have organised their waste management section via intermunicipal companies.
+Many municipalities have organized their waste management section via intermunicipal companies.
 Historically to be capable to build incinerators.
 Now incinerators are in lack of waste which is clearly seen in a rapid rise in import of waste for incineration.
-The consequence is low willingness from municipalities and intermunicipal companies to invest in new recycling plants and short term tenders on waste treatment of organic waste.
+The consequence is low willingness from municipalities and intermunicipal companies to invest in new recycling plants and short-term tenders on waste treatment of organic waste.
 That situation makes long term investments difficult.